merkle-open/NitroNetSitecore/docs/samples.md

 **Result AdditionalArgumentsOnlyComponents:true**

-Remember, this setting only has an effect if **LiteralParsingMode** is enabled (see [here](https://github.com/namics/NitroNet/blob/master/docs/additional-arguments.md)).
+Remember, this setting only has an effect if **AdditionalArgumentsParsingMode** is enabled (see [here](https://github.com/namics/NitroNet/blob/master/docs/additional-arguments.md)).

 As you can see no sub model is available on `ParentComponentModel`.
 But there are several arguments in the sub component call in the Handlebars.
 NitroNet collects and resolves the values and if this setting is true, creates a dictionary which is passed to sub component without calling a controller.